programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 </div>

 For further refinement, you can also use spaCy for noun detection, alongside the patterns established in our dictionary.
 As we see in the Transkribus example, certain noun phrases, especially when attached to verb actions, can direct further - specialist - assessment.
-In this experiment, the noun *children* appears, which necessitates further review due to requiring a potentially different IP approach to GDPR.
-In this case, *children* appears in relation to *Trankribus Connect* and forbidding online posting that is 'illegal, obscene, abusive, threatening, defamatory, invasive of privacy, infringing on intellectual property rights, harmful to children, or otherwise objectionable', highlighting a level of robustness in platform precautions around data protetcion:
+In this experiment, the noun *children* appears, which necessitates further review due to requiring a wholly different IP approach to GDPR.
+In this case, *children* appears in relation to *Trankribus Connect* and forbidding online posting that is 'illegal, obscene, abusive, threatening, defamatory, invasive of privacy, infringing on intellectual property rights, harmful to children, or otherwise objectionable', highlighting a level of robustness in platform precautions around data protection:

     noun_phrases = set()